Jason Heyward Player Props: Dodgers vs. Mets

 Jason Heyward At The Plate

-- Heyward has an RBI in 15 of 69 games this season, with multiple RBI in five of them.
-He has also driven home three or more of his team's runs in two contests.
+- Heyward has an RBI in 15 of 70 games this year, with multiple RBI in five of them.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 27 games this year (39.1%), including multiple runs in nine games.
+- In 27 of 70 games this season, he has scored, and nine of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.